Valiantic/Library-Management-System-/README.md

 # CHIGGAS
 - Central Hub for IT Guides, Graphical resources, And Study materials
 - Project for ITEC 116 SYSTEM INTEGRATION

+FRONTEND
+- REACT, TAILWINDCSS

+BACKEND
+- NODEJS, EXPRESSJS, SEQUELIZE AND MYSQL